tluyben/go-proxy/README.md

 - `port`: The port on which the proxy server will listen (default: 80)
 - `interval`: The interval in seconds between health checks (default: 3)
 - `health`: The health check endpoint to use for all backends (default: /health)
+- `bearer_token`: Optional authentication token for backend requests.
+When provided, it will be added as a bearer token in the Authorization header for all requests to backends (including health checks)
 - `backends`: A list of backend servers to proxy requests to

+### Authentication

+If your backend services require authentication, you can provide a bearer token in the configuration.
+When configured, the proxy will:
+- Add the bearer token to all proxied requests to the backends
+- Include the token in health check requests
+- Use the format: `Authorization: Bearer your-token-here`

+This is particularly useful when your backends are protected by authentication but you want to keep the proxy transparent to clients.

 ## Building and Running